Kay-din/Project/preposal.md

 2D

-Mine ore inorder to get cash to reach a point
+Mine ore inorder to get cash to reach a goal

 ## If you plan to collaborate with one or two classmates, what are their names?